nancypannu03/kickstarter-analysis/README.md

 -Percentage Failed <br />
 -Percentage Canceled <br />

-Created following rows in "Goal" Column as dollar amount ranges:
+Created following rows in "Goal" Column as dollar amount ranges: <br />
 -Less Than 1000 <br />
 -1000 to 4999 <br />
 -5000 to 9999 <br />